-In 1877 Lord Carnarvon, Secretary of State for the Colonies, wanted to extend British imperial influence in South Africa by creating a federation of British colonies and Boer Republics.
-He appointed Sir Bartle Frere as British High Commissioner in southern Africa to execute his plan.
+In 1877, Lord Carnarvon, Secretary of State for the Colonies, wanted to extend British imperial influence in South Africa by creating a federation of British colonies and Boer Republics.
+He appointed Sir Bartle Frere as British High Commissioner there to execute his plan.

-To implement Carnarvon’s policy, Frere had to gain control over Zululand, a warrior kingdom bordering Natal and the Transvaal.
+Carnarvon’s policy required Frere to gain control over Zululand, a warrior kingdom bordering Natal and the Transvaal.
 King Cetshwayo refused Frere's demands for federation, or to disband his Zulu army, as it would mean losing his power.

 Lord Chelmsford split his invasion force into three columns.
 He planned to surround the Zulus and force them into battle before capturing the royal capital at Ulundi.